shivshankardayal/Algebra-Context/README.md

 # Algebra-Context

+## Help wanted
+If you can create new and difficult problems to the topics then please help by doing so.
+Please create a PR or send me text of the problem and I will add it.

 ## This book is written as a way to give back to the world for what I have received.

 You need ConTeXt installed for this.
 I have used standalone version of ConTeXt on Linux.